oprypin/crsfml/gitbook/drafts/network-http.md

 puts "body: " + response.body
 ```

-The status code can be used to check whether the request was successfully processed or not: codes 2xx represent success, codes 3xx represent a redirection, codes 4xx represent client errors, codes 5xx represent server errors, and codes 10xx represent CrSFML specific errors which are *not* part of the HTTP standard.
+The status code can be used to check whether the request was successfully processed or not: codes 2xx represent success, codes 3xx represent a redirection, codes 4xx represent client errors, codes 5xx represent server errors, and codes 10xx represent SFML specific errors which are *not* part of the HTTP standard.

 ## Example: sending scores to an online server